snuffop/Neovim-Config/README.md

 No Warranty Unless you're a used car.

+Funny saying I heard the other day "Your Pizza's extended warranty is fine"

 ## Notes

+- 2024-07-14 Now Back to Neorg.
+Obsidian is too Mac ish to0 much (do it our way)
 - 2024-06-12 Migration to obsidian again as neorg is still too immature for my workflow.

 - Using Lua Function to obfuscate passwords.